crocs-muni/minerva/experiments/bounds/info.md

 ---

-## Before

 ### Hypothesis
 Geometric bounds are better.
-If the Brumley&Tuveri method is used, even in the presence of noise.
+Geometric N bounds are the best.
+If the basic method is used, even in the presence of noise.

 ### Setup